 If you are a visionary leader looking for a collaborative space to bring new ideas to improve our communities and environments or would like to partner with us on an existing campaign or new endeavor please contact us.

-Erika has a B.A. in Theatre from Smith College, and an M.F.A. in Acting, Theatre Arts, from Rutgers University Mason Gross School of the Arts.
-She has also been an Adjunct Professor at The City University of New York’s Grad Center teaching, Literacy, Drama and Dramatic Writing, and Guest Lecturer at NYU.
-Her career has encompassed directing, writing, acting, and producing for television, film, theatre, and music videos.
+Erika has a BA in Theatre from Smith College and an MFA in Acting from Rutgers University, Mason Gross School of the Arts.
+She has also been an adjunct Professor for The City University of New York's Grad Center teaching, Literacy, Drama and Dramatic Writing, and Guest Lecturer at NYU.
+Her career has encompassed directing, writing, acting, and producing and performing for television, film, radio, and music videos.

 Joy Spears relocated to New York City from Scottsdale Arizona in 2003.
 She received her bachelor of science degree in Global Finance from Arizona State University and spent over two decades working in accounting and finance for corporations such as Motorola, ASML and The New York Times.
 Joy is also the owner of Taylor Asset Management, Inc., a boutique residential property management firm in Manhattan.